cosmofur/EX716/README.md

                 ( The reason they are named CAST and POLL, rather than the more descriptive 'D-IN' and 'D-OUT' was in the early draft of this project, they would be used as IO to a 'on chip' hardware network in the application of multi-core version of the CPU.
-They names stuck, but the multi-core version is left as a future project)
+The names stuck, but the multi-core version is left as a future project)

-             Bit Rotate Commands, 1 byte opcode, No PRM affects just top of stack
+             Bit Rotate Commands, 1 byte opcode, No PRM, affects just top of stack

                 RRTC: Rotate Right Through Carry
                 RLTC: Rotate Left Through Carry